HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Observations

 \subsection{The Verification Bottleneck}

-From a computational perspective, the target model verification stage is the primary bottleneck in end-to-end LLM inference using speculative decoding.
-As evidenced by experiments on models of different sizes (Figure~\ref{fig:motivation}(b)), the verification phase constitutes a significant portion of total runtime overhead, ranging from 67\% to 90\%.
-This substantial cost is primarily due to the large size and complexity of the target model.
-Consequently, improving overall inference efficiency critically depends on optimizing this stage.
-This can be achieved through two main avenues: (1) reducing the total number of target model verifications required, and (2) decreasing the computational cost associated with each individual verification call.
+The target model verification stage constitutes the primary computational bottleneck in speculative decoding.
+As illustrated in Figure~\ref{fig:motivation}(b), this stage consumes a staggering 67-90\% of the total runtime across different model sizes.
+This substantial cost stems from the large size and complexity of target models.
+Consequently, improving overall inference efficiency critically depends on optimizing this stage, which can be achieved through two principles: (1) reducing the frequency of required verifications, and (2) decreasing the computational cost of each verification pass.